Is participation in Course Intentions mandatory?

 Part Time Business Management and Business Technology Management Students:

-When does the Open Enrolment period begin for the Winter 2018 term?
+When does the Open Enrolment period begin for the Fall 2018 term?

 What happens if Course Intention selections added to my shopping cart are not completed?